 The financial statements are prepared on a going concern basis, as management is satisfied that the Bank has the resources to continue in business for the foreseeable future.
 In making this assessment, management has considered a wide range of information relating to present and future conditions, including cash flows and capital resources.
-The Bank incurred a net loss of Rs 70.942 M (2020: Rs 67.257 M) during the year ended December 31, 2021.
-However, as of that date, the Bank's total assets exceeded its total liabilities by Rs 308.129 M (2020: Rs 384.446 M).
+The Bank incurred a net loss of Rs 58.812 M (2021: Rs 70.942 M) during the year ended December 31, 2022.
+However, as of that date, the Bank's total assets exceeded its total liabilities by Rs 252.169 M (as per SOFP) (2021: Rs 308.129 M).

 The Bank is in discussions with a potential buyer to sell its assets and liabilities.
 The Bank's current strategy involves primarily investing in short term investment securities in the form of government bills and bonds and limiting its loan portfolio.
-The sale of the business will require regulatory approval.